ROCm: ROCm Device libraries

 Support libraries implemented as LLVM bitcode.
 These provide various utilities and functions for math operations, atomics, queries for launch parameters, on-device kernel launch, etc.

 ROCt Thunk

 The thunk is responsible for all the thinking and queuing that goes into the stack.

 ROCr Runtime

-The ROC runtime is different from the ROC Common Language Runtime in that it is not the same thing.
+The ROC runtime is a set of APIs/libraries that allows the launch of compute kernels by host applications.
+It is AMD's implementation of the HSA runtime API.
+It is different from the ROC Common Language Runtime.

 ROCm CompilerSupport

 ROCm code object manager is in charge of interacting with LLVM intermediate representation.

 Mid-level

 ROCclr Common Language Runtime

-The common language runtime is an indirection layer adapting calls to ROCr on linux and PAL on windows.
+The common language runtime is an indirection layer adapting calls to ROCr on Linux and PAL on windows.

-It used to be able to route between different compilers like the HSAIL-compiler.
-It is now being absorbed by the upper indirection layers (HIP, OpenCL).
+It used to be able to route between different compilers, like the HSAIL-compiler.
+It is now being absorbed by the upper indirection layers (HIP and OpenCL).

 OpenCL

-ROCm ships its Installable Client Driver ICD loader and an OpenCL implementation bundled together.
+ROCm ships its installable client driver (ICD) loader and an OpenCL implementation bundled together.

 As of January 2022, ROCm 4.5.2 ships OpenCL 2.2, and is lagging behind competition.